Monica Frassoni

 Monica Frassoni (born 10 September 1963) is an Italian politician who served as a Member of the European Parliament from 1999 to 2009 and as co-chair of the European Green Party from 2009 to 2019.
 In 2018, she was elected at the local Council of Ixelles in the Brussels Region, representing the Ecolo party.

 In 2010, Frassoni co-founded and leads the European Alliance to Save Energy a multi-stakeholder, business-led organisation which aims to promote and advocate energy savings and a new energy model.
 She is also a member of the steering committee of the Coalition of Energy Savings.

-Since 2013, Frassoni has been president of the Management Board of the European Centre for Electoral Support (ECES), one of the most important organisation worldwide to implement electoral and democracy assistance projects mainly funded by the European Union and its Member States.
+Since 2013, Frassoni has served as President of the Management Board of the European Centre for Electoral Support (ECES), a leading international non-profit organisation specialising in electoral and democracy assistance.
+ECES implements projects worldwide, primarily funded by the European Union and its Member States, providing advisory services, operational support, capacity and leadership development, and peer-to-peer exchanges, while contributing to the prevention and mitigation of electoral conflicts.

 Frassoni is a member of the board of trustees of "Friends of Europe" a leading think tank that works to promote a more inclusive, sustainable and forward-looking Europe.
 She is also a board member of the Foundation ceci n'est pas une crise, created in 2013 in Belgium to respond to the challenges of cultural and identity populism.